lmdu/pytrf/docs/api_reference.rst

 	.. py:method:: as_string(separator='\t', terminator='')

-		convert ETR object to a TSV or CSV string by using separator and terminator
+		convert ETR object to a TSV or CSV string by using separator and terminator, columns: sequence or chromosome name, start position, end position, motif sequence, motif length, repeat number, repeat length

 		:param str separator: a separator between columns